-“Kiyro you know it’s not good to lie.
-Now fess up or you’re not going to have a cookie tonight.”
+“Kiyro, you know it’s not good to lie.
+Now fess up, or you’ll not have a cookie tonight.”

-Kiyro face went completely pale.
-The thought of not having any cookie horrified him, especially the delicious gooeyness from the chocolate, oozing out when it was just been cooked.
-That was his favorite part, he especially hated it when he missed eating his mother’s delicious cookies.
-They were just too good to give up.
+Kiyro’s face went completely pale.
+The thought of not having any cookies horrified him, especially the delicious gooeyness from the chocolate, oozing out when it had just been cooked.
+That was his favorite part; he especially hated it when he missed eating his mother’s delicious cookies.
+They were too good to give up.

-“Come on Kiyro.
-I know it’s hard to tell the truth, its easier to tell a lie, but that’s not a habit you should get into.
+“Come on, Kiyro.
+I know it’s hard to tell the truth, and easier to tell a lie, but that’s not a habit you should get into.
 People won’t trust you anymore if you constantly lie.
 It’ll break my heart if you lie to me.”
-She squatted down and brought his head up so they could lock gaze.
+She squatted down and brought his head up so they could lock their gaze.

 “I know.
 Thank you for telling me the truth Kiyro.”
 She pulled him into a big hug.
 “I’m proud of you.”

-“Now then, why don’t we have some cookies while we go sit by the fireplace.”
+“Now, why don’t we have some cookies while we sit by the fireplace.”

 Kiyro let go in excitement.
 He paced back and forth, trying to get a good look at the cookies that were supposed to come out of the oven.
-His mother got up and started to open up the oven.
-A strong wash of delicious chocolate chip cookie hit him in full force.
-A loud rumble was heard through his stomach, he gripped his hand and leaned towards the fresh batch of cookies in the oven.
+Finally, his mother got up and started to open up the oven.
+A strong wash of delicious chocolate chip cookies hit him in full force.
+A loud rumble was heard through his stomach; he gripped his hand and leaned towards the fresh batch of cookies in the oven.

 His mother pulled them out with a mitten and started to put the cookies on a plate.
 She then poured two cups of milk.